Jai-JAP/sync-upstream-repo/README.md

-This is forked from [dabreadman](https://github.com/dabreadman/sync-upstream-repo), with me adding support for syncing private repos with public template and ability to preserve downstream files (using ours merge statergy).
+This is forked from [dabreadman](https://github.com/dabreadman/sync-upstream-repo), with me adding
+ - support for syncing private repos with public template
+ - ability to preserve downstream files (using ours merge statergy)
+ - Merge with custom commit message for merge commit

 ## Use case